 Florida Rural Healthcare Facilities

-There are 211 hospitals in Florida (Kaiser, 2014), 21 of which are located in rural areas (SORH, 2012).
-The state has 13 hospitals identified as Critical Access Hospitals (Flex Team, 12/2015).
-There are 150 Rural Health Clinics in Florida (CMS, 2015) and 48 Federally Qualified Health Centers provide services at 446 sites in the state (NACHC, 2014).
+There are 211 hospitals in Florida (Kaiser, 2014).
+There are 152 Rural Health Clinics in Florida (CMS, 2016) and 50 Federally Qualified Health Centers provide services at 523 sites in the state (NACHC, 2015).
 All of Florida’s 67 counties are designated in part or whole as primary care Health Professional Shortage Areas (HPSAs).

 Selected Social Determinants of Health for Rural Florida

 15% of Florida residents are uninsured (Kaiser, 2014).
 According to the USDA Economic Research Service (ERS), the average per-capita income for Florida residents in 2014 was $42,737, although rural per-capita income lagged at $31,696.
 The ERS reports, based on 2010-2014 ACS data, that the poverty rate in rural Florida is 22.7%, compared with 16.5% in urban areas of the state.
 22.1% of the rural population has not completed high school, while 13.2% of the urban population lacks a high school diploma according to 2010-2014 ACS data reported by ERS.
 The unemployment rate in rural Florida is at 5.8%, while in urban Florida it is at 5.4% (USDA-ERS, 2015).For a national comparison, please see an overview of the United States.